Jeremy Bouman, Founder & CEO

 Jeremy currently serves RISE as the Founder and CEO.
 Prior to joining RISE, he served for 7 years as Associate Vice President of Development at Creighton University.

-Jeremy has 17 years of leadership experience in higher education and non-profit organizations in New York City, Baltimore and Omaha.
-He earned a BA in Communications from Susquehanna University in Pennsylvania and a master of science in leadership from Creighton University.
+Jeremy has 19 years of leadership experience in higher education and non-profit organizations in New York City, Baltimore and Omaha.
+He earned a BA in Communications from Susquehanna University in Pennsylvania and a Masters of Science in Leadership from Creighton University.

 Jasmine Harris, Director of Advocacy & Policy